opensearch-project/documentation-website/STYLE_GUIDE.md

 #### Referring to a variable or placeholder

 When introducing a code or command line example that refers to a variable or placeholder in the example, be direct by including the variable or placeholder name in the text.
-Surround the variable or placeholder name with `<replaceable>` tags so that its formatting matches the formatting in the example.
+Surround the variable or placeholder name with angle brackets (`<` and `>`), for example, `<port>`.
 Don't refer to the variable or placeholder by its color or format because these can change.
 If variable or placeholder texts have a lot in common and there are several for the user to complete, be direct by including a “template” for the input in the replaceable text.

    In the following example, replace `<component-x>` with your own information: